Eddie Jackson (chef): MasterChef and Food Network

 After retiring from football, Jackson became a personal trainer, as well as owning a food truck, Caribbean Grill, in Houston.
 Cooking had been a lifelong passion of his.

-Jackson competed on Season 4 of the reality cooking competition show MasterChef in 2013, finishing in 7th place.
+Jackson first gained culinary notoriety as he competed on Season 4 of the reality cooking competition show MasterChef in 2013, finishing in eighth place.

 Jackson then competed on Season 11 of the Food Network series Food Network Star in 2015, and won the season, beating out eleven other contestants.

 As a reward for winning Food Network Star, Jackson got his own Food Network cooking competition series, BBQ Blitz, in which contestants competed to create the best barbecue dish; Jackson served as the host.
 The show ran for six episodes in late 2015.
 Since 2016 he has hosted the Food Network cooking competition series Kids BBQ Championship.
-For the first season in 2016 his co-host was model Camila Alves, while for the 2nd season in 2017 his co-host was fellow Food Network Star winner (season 9) Damaris Phillips.
+For the first season in 2016 his co-host was model Camila Alves, while for the 2nd season in 2017 his co-host was fellow Food Network Star (season 9) winner Damaris Phillips.
 He also infrequently served as a judge on Clash of the Grandmas.
-Jackson is the current host of Christmas Cookie Challenge on the Food Network, as well as one of the judges.
+Jackson is the current host of Christmas Cookie Challenge on Food Network, as well as one of the judges.
 Jackson has also appeared on Chopped as a judge.
 In 2021, he was a team captain of BBQ Brawl competing against Bobby Flay and Michael Symon.
-Jackson also served as a judge on seasons 11 & 12 of Halloween Wars in October 2021 & 2022.
+Jackson also served as a judge on seasons 11 and 12 of Halloween Wars as well as Guy's Grocery Games throughout its run on the network.

-He is currently the host of Outchef’d on the Food Network as well as the host of Christmas Cookie Challenge (2022) with co-host Ree Drummond Food Network.
+He is currently the host of Outchef’d on Food Network as well as the host of Christmas Cookie Challenge with Ree Drummond.
+He also serves as a judge on Supermarket Stakeout.